 Range extenders are typically useless, and may be forbidden

 Have a wireless printer, game console, Amazon Echo, or other wireless device?
 Many schools have a website for students to register their devices so they can connect them to the school network.
-My school’s website requires students to enter the MAC address of their device and register it with their student account, connecting the device to the unsecured network.
-There is a limit of five devices that can be registered at once, but I have never had to worry about hitting that.
-Read more about the Amazon Echo in my review here.
+My school’s website requires students to enter the MAC address of their device and register it with their student account.
+After that, they can connect the device to the unsecured network.
+There is a limit of five devices that can be registered at once, but I have never worried about that.

 Buses have wifi too